dennyzhang/challenges-cloudformation-jenkins/README.md

 3. Improve service availability
 4. When issues have happened, we detect it earlier.
 5. Auto-healing.
+6. Fast-learning: I have never used CF before.
+This is the deliverable of 1.5 weeks' work.
 ```

 - Discussions & Further Improvements: